angr/angr.io/content/blog/moving_to_angr_8.md

 preview: "Python 3 migration, Clemory refactor, CFGFast optimization, and more"
 ---

-We are proud to release a new major release of angr! angr 8 brings a variety of large and potentially breaking improvements, as well as a bunch of smaller bugfixes.
+The angr team is happy to announce the release of a new major version of angr, angr 8! angr 8 brings a variety of large and potentially breaking improvements, as well as a bunch of smaller bugfixes.
 The highlights are listed below, but we also recommend checking the angr 8 section of the [Changelog](https://docs.angr.io/) for a list of the major changes and the [Migration Guide](https://docs.angr.io/MIGRATION.html) for help in migrating your project to angr 8.